 Carter is also a staunch advocate and supporter of Susan G. Komen for the Cure, pro-choice rights for women and legal equality for LGBTQ people.
 She was the Grand Marshal for the 2011 Phoenix Pride & 2011 New York Pride Parades, as well as the 2013 Capital Pride Parade in Washington, D.C.

-All American Speakers is a speakers bureau and booking agency providing information on booking Lynda Carter for speaking engagements, personal appearances and corporate events.
-Contact an All American Speakers Bureau booking agent for more information on Lynda Carter speaking fees, availability, speech topics and cost to hire for your next event.
+All American Speakers Bureau is a full-service talent booking agency providing information on booking Lynda Carter for speaking engagements, personal appearances and corporate events.
+Contact an All American Speakers Bureau booking agent for more information on Lynda Carter speaking fees, availability, speech topics and cost to hire for your next live or virtual event.

 Related Tags: Information on keynote speaking engagements, personal appearances, corporate entertainment and appearance fees for Lynda Carter, an inspirational motivational speaker. bio for Lynda Carter agency, manager, speaker fees, speaking agency entertainment booking agency, speaker's fee, how to book, booking agencies for lectures, speaking event, celebrity appearances for hire, who is agent, manager, publicist, who represents, speakers bureau management who represents Lynda Carter